U.S. watches for North Korea's next move after rocket crash

-WASHINGTON The United States was keeping a wary eye on North Korea after the reclusive state's unsuccessful launch of a long-range rocket, and President Barack Obama said on Friday that Pyongyang faced further isolation if it kept defying the international community.
+WASHINGTON The United States kept a wary eye on North Korea after the reclusive state's unsuccessful launch of a long-range rocket and President Barack Obama said on Friday Pyongyang faced further isolation if it continued to defy the international community.

 The White House suspended a deal to provide significant food aid to North Korea following the rocket launch, which it had warned Pyongyang against.
-U.S. officials also consulted with other major powers, including North Korean ally China, on a possible response.
+U.S. officials also consulted other powers, including North Korean ally China, on how to respond.

-Obama said he was deeply concerned by North Korea's rocket launch, which violated U.N.
-Security Council resolutions, although he noted that "they've been trying to launch missiles like this for over a decade now and they don't seem to be real good at it."

 "We will continue to keep the pressure on them and they'll continue to isolate themselves until they take a different path," Obama said in an interview with Telemundo.